knarbmakes/ifworldscollide/README.md

 Activated units choose a target for EACH attack, prior to rolling.

 Each unit (if activating as a formation) as well as each weapon of a unit may be aimed at different targets if desired.
+You may choose to resolve some attacks before proceeding with other attacks, as defeating units may change target eligibility through line of sight.
+You must declare intent clearly when specifying targets for attacks, don't just vaguely point in a direction while rolling dice.

 #### Weapon Types